I3N0dWZm/I3N0dWZm.github.io/HTB/HTB_proc-cmdline.md

 ### 20-03-23
 ### Hack The Box - path-traversal - enumuration over /proc/(number)/cmdline

-/proc/(number)/cmdline - this path can be very helpful wehn you havnt yet got terminal access to a box, it may be possible to see processes that are running on the box with local file inclusion if the vurnrability exists on the box.
+/proc/(number)/cmdline - this path can be very helpful when you haven’t yet got terminal access to a box, it may be possible to see processes that are running on the box with local file inclusion if the vulnerability exists on the box.

 ### proc_cmdline.py